mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 then clients should either:

 * Use the `pollDelayInMs` from the last successful call to the given endpoint.
-* Continue polling using an exponential backoff strategy with random jitter to increase the delay between each polling call.
+* Continue polling using an exponential backoff with jitter strategy (i.e., doubling the delay between each retried call and adding some randomness to the delay to avoid overloading the backend).

 ## <a name="self_certification"></a> Self Certification